What is artificial general intelligence (AGI)?

 - Fine motor skills.
 An example of this includes grabbing a set of keys from a pocket, which involves a level of imaginative perception.

 - Natural language understanding (NLU).
-Understanding human language is highly context-dependent.
+The meaning of human language is highly context-dependent.
 AGI systems would possess a level of intuition that would enable NLU.

 - Navigation.
 The existing Global Positioning System (GPS) can pinpoint a geographic location.
 Once fully developed, AGI would be able to project movement through physical spaces better than existing systems.